Shinty: Leagues

 League shinty was originally organised on a regional basis, with distinct competitions for the North District and at one time, two separate leagues for Argyll (the Dunn League) and the Southern League, for clubs in Glasgow and Edinburgh and the surrounding areas.
 Over time, there have been moves to amalgamate leagues and, since the 1980s, a push for national competition at the highest levels.
-In the modern era of league shinty, Kingussie have been unsurpassed in their domination of the sport; according to the Guinness Book of Records 2005, Kingussie is world sport's most successful sporting team of all time, winning 20 consecutive league championships and going four years without losing a single fixture in the early 1990s.
+In the modern era of league shinty, Kingussie have been unsurpassed in their domination of the sport; according to the Guinness Book of Records 2005, Kingussie are world sport's most successful sporting team of all time, winning 20 consecutive league championships and going four years without losing a single fixture in the early 1990s.

 Kingussie's unmatched run of dominance was ended on 2 September 2006 by rivals Newtonmore, who defeated Oban Camanachd 2–0 to ensure that Kingussie could not catch the team at the top of the Premier Division.
 However, Newtonmore were unable to replace their neighbours as champions, as the first post-Kingussie champions were confirmed as Fort William, who sealed the title on 30 September 2006, having won their games in hand over Newtonmore.
 Kingussie regained the title in 2007.
-Since 2010, Newtonmore have been the dominant league force.
+In the 2010s, Newtonmore were the dominant league force, whilst Kingussie have dominated the 2020s, lifting their fifth successive title in 2025.

 Cup

 Cup shinty has always been seen as being more important than league shinty, and the premier national competition remains the Scottish Cup or the Camanachd Association Challenge Cup, the Camanachd Cup for short.
 Until 1983 the competition was designed to ensure the final was between the North and South.

 The Macaulay Cup still preserves a guaranteed North/South Final.
-There are national equivalents for the Camanachd Cup for intermediate and junior teams.
+There are national equivalents for the Camanachd Cup for intermediate and junior teams, with the Balliemore Cup being for National Division sides, and the Sutherland for clubs in the 3rd tier and below.
 There are regional cups for both senior and junior teams; the MacTavish Cup is the senior cup for the North and the Glasgow Celtic Society Cup is the one for the South.
+The Bullough (South) and Strathdearn (North) are available to junior sides.
+In 2022 an additional cup was introduced for single team clubs, which was renamed to the Chieftain's Cup in 2025 in honour of the first Chieftain of the Camanachd Association.